 An account manager should first inquire through the appropriate administrative channels to see if university space is available to meet the account manager’s space needs (see UPPS No. 01.03.01, Space Management).

-If it is determined that adequate university space is not available, and approval to lease space off campus is obtained, the account manager should contact the assistant real estate director.
-The account manager, in collaboration with the assistant real estate director, shall determine if it is in Texas State’s best interest to process the lease through TFC or exercise Texas State’s delegated lease authority.
-If it is determined to use Texas State’s delegated authority, the assistant real estate director shall be responsible for securing the required lease space.
+If it is determined that adequate university space is not available, and approval to lease space off campus is obtained, the account manager should contact the real estate and planning manager.
+The account manager, in collaboration with the real estate and planning manager, shall determine if it is in Texas State’s best interest to process the lease through the TFC or exercise Texas State’s delegated lease authority.
+If it is determined to use Texas State’s delegated authority, the real estate and planning manager shall be responsible for securing the required lease space.

-Whenever Texas State’s delegated lease authority is exercised, the assistant real estate director is to attempt to obtain lease space through solicitation for competitive bids or proposals, if practical.
-The required lease space shall be acquired in accordance with the university’s Procurement and Strategic Sourcing office and Historically Underutilized Businesses (HUB) procedures (see UPPS No. 05.02.02, Texas State Purchasing Policy and UPPS No. 05.02.04, Texas State Historically Underutilized Business Outreach Program (HUB-OP)).
+Whenever Texas State’s delegated lease authority is exercised, the real estate and planning manager is to attempt to obtain lease space through solicitation for competitive bids or proposals, if practical.
+The required lease space shall be acquired in accordance with the university’s Procurement and Strategic Sourcing office and Historically Underutilized Businesses (HUB) procedures (see UPPS No. 05.02.02, Texas State Purchasing Policy and UPPS No. 05.02.04, Historically Underutilized Businesses Advocacy Program.

-The lease space solicitation package should be prepared by the assistant real estate director and reviewed with the account manager prior to transmittal to potential respondents (lessors).
+The lease space solicitation package should be prepared by the real estate and planning manager and reviewed with the account manager prior to transmittal to potential respondents (lessors).

-After receipt, the assistant real estate director, account manager, and any other identified stakeholders will evaluate and select the property offering the best value to Texas State.
-The assistant real estate director shall prepare a best value analysis to document the award recommendation.
+After receipt, the real estate and planning manager, account manager, and any other identified stakeholders will evaluate and select the property offering the best value to Texas State.
+The real estate and planning manager shall prepare a best value analysis to document the award recommendation.

 In determining best value, Texas State may consider the following criteria: